spo-ijaz/HostsManager/README.md

 # Features

-* Adding / Deleting a row.
+* Adding entry.
+* Delete multiple entries at once.
+* Restore deleted entries if you made mistake.
 * Checks on IP address and hostname.
 * Search through hostnames.
 * Shortcuts.